 How is subclinical hyperthyroidism treated?

 You may not need any treatment, or you may need any of the following:

-- Radioactive iodine: A radioactive form of iodine is given to damage or kill some thyroid gland cells.
-This may decrease the amount of thyroid hormones made by the thyroid gland.
-If you are a woman, tell your caregiver if you know or think you might be pregnant.
+- Radioactive iodine is given to damage or kill some thyroid gland cells.
+This may decrease the amount of thyroid hormone produced.
+Tell your healthcare provider if you know or think you are pregnant.
 This medicine can be harmful to an unborn baby.